Category — Friday Blog Roundup

 Okay, now my choices this week.

-The roundup to the Roundup: Use it or lose it with old Gmail accounts.
+The roundup to the Roundup: Missing the kids.
 Your weekly backup nudge.
 And lots of great posts to read.
 So what did you find this week?
-Please use a permalink to the blog post (written between November 24 – December 1) and not the blog’s main URL.
+Please use a permalink to the blog post (written between Jan 10 – 31) and not the blog’s main URL.
 Not understanding why I’m asking you what you found this week.
 Read the original open thread post here.

 Stop procrastinating.
 Go make your backups.
 Don’t have regrets.